oswaldsql/MiniMock/README.md

 # MiniMock

 Mini mock offers a _minimalistic_ approach to mocking in .Net.
 It is designed to be simple to use and easy to understand.
 It is not as feature rich as other mocking frameworks, but aims to solve __95%__ of the use cases.
-It is designed to be used in simple scenarios where you just need to mock a few methods or properties.
+For the remaining __5%__ you should consider creating a custom mock.

 Mini mock is __extremely strict__ requiring you to specify all features you want to mock.
 This is by design to make sure you are aware of what you are mocking.
 Unmocked features will throw an exception if used.